War pension for surviving partners and dependants

 Beyond the war pension and AFCS payments, bereaved families of service personnel may be entitled to additional support:

-Council Tax — some local authorities offer discretionary Council Tax reductions for war widows and widowers.
-Contact your local council to ask whether a reduction scheme exists in your area.
+Council Tax – some local authorities offer discretionary Council Tax reductions for war widows and widowers.
+War Widow’s Pension is also disregarded as income in many means-tested benefit calculations.
+Contact your local council to ask whether a reduction scheme applies in your area.

-NHS treatment — veterans and their dependants may be entitled to priority NHS treatment for conditions related to service.
-Contact your GP or the Veterans’ NHS Wales/Veterans UK for further guidance.
+NHS treatment – veterans and their dependants may be entitled to priority NHS treatment for conditions related to service.
+Contact your GP or Veterans UK for further guidance.

 Widowed Parent’s Allowance – if your partner died before 6 April 2017 and you have dependent children, you may also have been receiving Widowed Parent’s Allowance.
 This runs alongside the war pension.